Contributor: Nathan Murphy. Lesson ID: 13578

 The OSSB focused on nativism.
 Nativism is the idea that the country should primarily be run by and for native-born inhabitants.

-In order to join the OSSB, you had to be a white male who was at least 21 years old and a Protestant.
+To join the OSSB, you had to be a white male who was at least 21 years old and a Protestant.
 At the time, Americans had very negative views of Catholics.

 Unlike any Protestant sect of Christianity, Catholicism has a central living figure, the Pope.
-Members of the OSSB (and others) feared that if Catholics were allowed to participate in government, they would be beholden to the will of the Pope rather than the voters.
+Members of the OSSB (and others) feared that if Catholics were allowed to participate in government, they would be accountable to the will of the Pope rather than the voters.

 Know Nothing Party